napari/docs/docs/plugins/testing_and_publishing/test.md

 (plugin-testing-tips)=
 ## Tips for testing napari plugins

 Testing is a big topic!
-If you are completely new to writing tests in python, consider reading this post on [Getting Started With Testing in Python](https://realpython.com/python-testing/)
+If you are completely new to writing tests in Python, consider reading this post on [Getting Started With Testing in Python](https://realpython.com/python-testing/)